-After dinner on our first night we were invited round the camp fire to join in with Arabic drums and singing.
+After dinner on our first night, we were invited around the campfire to join in with Arabic drums and singing.
 I should have really taken a video because they were so good.

-There was quite a bit of cloud when we visited and although some stars were visible to the eye, they weren’t half as good as at Hamilton Island.
-There was a lot of light pollution coming from Ouarzazate which made them difficult to photograph.
+There was quite a bit of cloud when we visited (in February!) and although some stars were visible to the eye, they sadly weren’t as good as at Hamilton Island.

 Barrage El Mansour Eddahbi

-Since we stayed the Ecolodge has added a pool!
-It looks brilliant and adds a real charm to the place.
+Since we stayed, the Ecolodge has added a pool!
+It looks brilliant and adds an authentic charm to the place.